zainasahili/startup/README.md

 ### Elevator pitch

 CultureConnect is an interactive platform that helps users learn and test their cultural knowledge.
 Imagine Dulingo, but for culture: instead of just langauges, users learn the different greetings, values, traditions, taboos, and key historical facts.
-Information is gathered from trusted online sites, with highly ranked users
+Information is gathered from trusted online sites, with user ability to suggest edits that would be reviewed by team before updating.
+Users can quiz themselves after learning about any country and then compare their scores with that of other users.

 ### Design